AerospaceMark/MATPack/README.md

 # Additional Useful Functions

-If you want to update a package, use the `updatePackage` command, like so:
+If you want to update a package to the latest version on its online Git repository, use the `updatePackage` command, like so:

 ```python
 updatePackage TurbulentFlow